+and

-and shall not later than the seventh day in each month lodge at the police station nearest to the premises named in his licence a copy of those records for the preceding calendar month, whether or not any transaction took place in that month.
+(c) the holder of a repairer’s licence or dealer’s licence must, not later than the 7th day in each month, lodge with the Commissioner in an approved manner a copy of those records for the preceding calendar month, whether or not any transaction took place in that month.

-(1a) In subregulation (1) and Forms 20 and 21 —

-major firearm part means any slide, barrel, revolving chamber, frame, receiver, trigger assembly or magazine.

 (2) A person who is the holder of a corporate licence is required to retain any record referred to in subregulation (1)(a) for 3 years after last making an entry in it except that, upon ceasing to be the holder of a corporate licence, the person is required to surrender to the Commissioner any such record in which the person has made an entry during the last 3 years.

 [Regulation 18 amended: Gazette 6 Dec 1996 p.
 6803-4; 12 Aug 2003 p.
 3668-9; 16 Nov 2007 p.
 5730-1; 6 Nov 2009 p.
-4420.]
+4420; SL 2022/190 r.
+24.]

 19. Manufacturer’s licence holders

-(1) The holder of a manufacturer’s licence who disposes of any firearm or ammunition shall compile, maintain and lodge records required by these regulations as though in relation to any such transaction he had been the holder of a dealer’s licence.
+(1) The holder of a manufacturer’s licence who disposes of any firearm item must compile, maintain and lodge records required by these regulations as though in relation to any such transaction the licensee had been the holder of a dealer’s licence.

+(2) The holder of a manufacturer’s licence must, in a permanent and legible manner, maintain a record in an approved form setting out the following in relation to every firearm, major firearm part or prohibited firearm accessory manufactured by the licensee —

+(a) a description;

+(b) in the case of a firearm — the calibre of the firearm;

+(c) in the case of a firearm or, if applicable, major firearm part — the serial number imprinted on the firearm or major firearm part;

+(d) the date of manufacture.

-(2) The holder of a manufacturer’s licence shall, in a permanent and legible manner, maintain a record in a form approved by the Commissioner setting out a description and the calibre of every firearm manufactured by him, the serial number imprinted on the firearm, and the date of manufacture and shall not later than the seventh day in each month lodge at the police station nearest to the premises named in his licence, or at such other place as the Commissioner may direct, a copy of that record for the preceding calendar month, whether or not any manufacture took place in that month.
+(3) The holder of a manufacturer’s licence must, not later than the 7th day in each month, lodge with the Commissioner in an approved manner a copy of the record for the preceding calendar month, whether or not any manufacture took place in that month.

 [Regulation 19 amended: Gazette 6 Dec 1996 p.
-6804.]
+6804; SL 2022/190 r.
+25 and 34.]

 19A.
 Records for ammunition collector’s licence

-(1) The holder of an ammunition collector’s licence is to compile and maintain, in a permanent and legible manner, a record of ammunition to which the licence relates in a form approved by the Commissioner.
+(1) The holder of an ammunition collector’s licence is to compile and maintain, in a permanent and legible manner, a record of ammunition to which the licence relates in an approved form.

 (2) The record is to include details of —